2020 Consolidated Plan Process

 Councilor Marilee Woodrow

-The Consolidated Plan Advisory Committee will meet three times:
+The Consolidated Plan Advisory Committee will met three times:

 As part of the comprehensive data collection for the 2020 Consolidated Plan and Analysis of Impediments, two surveys were created, one for community members and one for providers.
-A summary of the results will be posted when they are available.
+A summary of the results may be found in the Draft Eugene-Springfield Community Profile and Needs.
+Using those results, the Draft Eugene-Springfield Priority Needs, Goals, and Strategies have been formed.